christophevg/christophe.vg/fotografie/_posts/2011-01-01-eindwerk-digi3.markdown

     title: "The Long Walk Team"
 ---

-When I was a young boy, I just loved [The Long Walk by Stephen King](http://www.stephenking.com/library/bachman_novel/long_walk_the.html) and every passage still seems visually carved in my mind.
+When I was a young boy, I just loved {% include external link="http://www.stephenking.com/library/bachman_novel/long_walk_the.html" title="The Long Walk by Stephen King" %} and every passage still seems visually carved in my mind.
 The opportunity to turn the end-scene into a great picture, with the help of all my fellow course members, was not one that I would let pass me by ...

 {% include gallery %}